-If you have ever set up a Storm server in the past, you have probably seen how much easier it is to get a new server up and running than a traditional server.
+If you have ever set up a Cloud VPS server in the past, you have probably seen how much easier it is to get a new server up and running than a traditional server.
 Once the server itself is up, of course, there is still plenty of work to do getting other pieces configured: installing an application, setting up specific database configurations, and so forth.
 Tools such as Puppet and Chef help you to automate this process… but you still have to log in to your manage account and order new servers to begin with.

-Your application can communicate with the Storm API over HTTP, using GET or POST requests.
+Your application can communicate with the Cloud API over HTTP, using GET or POST requests.
 The body of POST requests should be formatted in JSON or YAML (or XML if you are feeling adventurous).

 All requests need to be authorized against an API user.
 Your Liquid Web account does not come with an API user by default; you will have to create one.
 This can be done in your manage interface.
 On the left, click “Users” under the Account Tab.
 Once an API user is created, it cannot be deleted, only deactivated.

-- Create a Storm server.
+- Create a Cloud server.

-- Destroy a Storm server.
+- Destroy a Cloud server.

-- Manage your Storm backups.
+- Manage your Cloud backups.